A Tábua de Esmeralda

-A Tábua De Esmeralda (/pt-BR/; The Emerald Tablet) is the 11th studio album by Brazilian singer-songwriter and guitarist Jorge Ben.
+A Tábua de Esmeralda (/pt-BR/; The Emerald Tablet) is the 11th studio album by Brazilian singer-songwriter and guitarist Jorge Ben.
 It was released in 1974 by Philips Records.
-Regarded as one of the greatest Brazilian records, the album is the last project in which Jorge Ben incorporated extensive guitar use.
+Regarded as one of the greatest Brazilian records, the album is the last project in which Jorge Ben incorporated extensive acoustic guitar use.

 Themes

 The album showcases Ben's interest in theosophy, mysticism, and, above all, alchemy.
 Its title refers to the Emerald Tablet, a cryptic piece of Hermetica reputed to contain the secret of the prima materia and its transmutation; and its artwork incorporates drawings from Nicholas Flamel, who was historically immortalized as a great alchemist for his work on the philosopher's stone.

 Mysticism and alchemy are not the only thematic territories into which Ben ventures however.
 In the style of Fôrça Bruta and África Brasil, Ben continues to explore his Afro-Brazilian identity with songs such as “Zumbi” and “Menina mulher de pele preta”.
 More simple, anodyne love songs make an appearance here as well with tracks such as “Eu vou torcer” and “Minha teimosia, uma arma pra te conquistar”.
 Other lyrics reflect Ben's signature fascination with the esoteric; “O homem da gravata florida” describes the details of a man's strikingly beautiful tie, while “O namorado da viúva” is about the lover of a widow.
 Although tracks such as these stand out as notably singular in their subject matter, “O homem...” is in fact about Paracelsus, while “O namorado...” is yet another reference to Nicholas Flamel.